stephenslab/multiseq/README.md

     export MOUNTPOINT_PATH="/some/path"
     export MOUNTPOINT_HTTP_ADDRESS="https:some/address"

-where you have to replace "/some/path" with the path to the mountpoint (i.e., "/data/internal/solexa_mountpoint/$USER on the PPS cluster") and "https:some/address" with the http address of the mountpoint.
-If you have access to the PPS cluster replace "/some/path" with "/data/internal/solexa_mountpoint/$USER" where $USER is your username in the cluster; the http address associated to this mountpoint is password protected (ask Ester).
+where you have to replace "/some/path" with the path to the mountpoint and "https:some/address" with the http address of the mountpoint.
+If you have access to the PPS cluster and you are in the stephenslab group, replace "/some/path" with "/data/internal/solexa_mountpoint/$USER" where $USER is your username in the cluster; the http address associated to this mountpoint is password protected (ask Ester).

 Make sure that you remember to set these variables after adding them to your .bashrc for the first time.
 You can login again, or do source ~/.bashrc

 Remember that when you submit jobs to a compute cluster (e.g. using SGE's qsub), they run in "batch mode" and may not execute your ~/.bashrc.
 To ensure that your jobs have the correct environment variables set, you should be able to pass a flag to your cluster submission command (e.g. the -V flag to qsub).

-### Testing multiseq
+## Testing multiseq

     library(multiseq)
     data(OAS1,package="multiseq")